Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Introduction

 \section{Introduction}

-Albeit the excellent performance of deep neural networks (DNNs) on a wide range of tasks, such as image classification, object detection, natural language processing, etc. \citep{Goodfellow16}, a rich stream of work \cite{SZE14,Goodfellow15, Dong18,Eykholt18,Xie19,Dong19,Lin20,Wang21a,Wang21b} shows the non-negligible vulnerability of DNNs to adversarial attacks, which craft the imperceptible perturbations to synthesize malicious inputs for triggering unexpected model predictions.
-Such severe degradation of model robustness and stability greatly hinders the DNNs applications in security- or safety-critical domains \citep{AMO16,ALV18,FAR18}.
-Fortunately, studying how to generate strong adversarial examples can help to test DNN-based systems and to enhance their robustness through defense model design strategies, such as adversarial training \citep{Goodfellow15, Madry18}.
+Albeit the excellent performance of deep neural networks (DNNs) across a broad spectrum of tasks in machine vision and natural language processing, a rich stream of work \cite{SZE14,Goodfellow15,Dong18,Zhang22,Zhao22} shows the non-negligible vulnerability of DNNs to adversarial attacks, which craft imperceptible perturbations to synthesize malicious inputs for triggering unexpected model predictions.
+Such severe degradation of model robustness and stability greatly hinders the application of DNNs in security- or safety-critical domains \cite{AMO16,ALV18,FAR18}.
+Fortunately, studying how to create potent adversarial examples aids in evaluating DNN-based systems and enhancing their robustness by devising defensive strategies, such as adversarial training \cite{Goodfellow15,Madry18}.

 This paper focuses on the black-box and transfer-based threat model.
 The corresponding adversarial attack algorithms intend to synthesize the adversarial examples that can successfully fool the unknown DNNs without accessing any information on model architectures and outputs.
-Researchers implement such attacks by maximizing the loss function of a substitute model trained for the same task with, for example, one step \citep{Goodfellow15}, or iterative steps \citep{Kurakin16} of gradient ascent.
-However, prior work has shown the generated adversarial examples trend to overfit the substitute model, which hardly attacks other models \citep{Kurakin17}.
-Meanwhile, they are sensitive to minor transformations \citep{Luo15,Lu17,Athalye18}.
+Researchers implement such attacks by maximizing the non-concave loss function of a substitute model trained for the same task with, for example, one step \cite{Goodfellow15}, or iterative steps \cite{Kurakin16} of gradient ascent optimization.
+However, prior work has shown the generated adversarial examples trend to overfit the substitute model, which hardly attacks other models \cite{Kurakin17}.
+Meanwhile, they are often sensitive to minor transformations \cite{Luo15,Lu17,Athalye18}.